desmid/mview/README_perl.md

 1. Save the archive then uncompress and extract it (Linux, macOS, UNIX):

-        tar xvzf mview-1.66.2.tar.gz
+        tar xvzf mview-VERSION.tar.gz

    or (Windows, using an archiver like 7-Zip, as here):

-        7z x mview-1.66.2.zip
+        7z x mview-VERSION.zip

-   This creates a sub-folder called `mview-1.66.2` containing all the files.
+   This creates a sub-folder called `mview-VERSION` containing all the files.

 2. Change to this folder.